 Daniel Robbins invited me to join, I thought “why not?

-During the early times I took care of
+During the early times I took care of PowerPC and

 Note: Daniel Robbins is the creator of Gentoo, a Linux distribution.